Yunnan: Nanzhao period

 Nanzhao) in the two Annam battles.
 The autumn of 866 saw Tang victory in Hanoi and soon all of the Nanzhao forces were driven away.
 But Tang China had lost its ability to attack Nanzhao.

 While Nanzhao was being defeated in Annam, it still occasionally attacked Sichuan.
 In 869, Shilong (世隆), the eighth king and the first empire of Nanzhao, invaded Sichuan.
 In 874, Nanzhao attacked Sichuan again.

 In 902, Zheng Maisi, the Qingpingguan (清平官,"Prime Minister") of Nanzhao, murdered the infant king of Nanzhao, and established a new kingdom called Dachanghe.
 Nanzhao, a once-powerful empire, disappeared.
 In 928, Yang Ganzhen (楊干貞) usurped the Dachanghe king and established Zhao Shanzheng, a qingpingguan as emperor of Datianxing (大天興).
 In 929, Yang Qianzhen abolished Zhao Shanzheng and established himself as Emperor of Dayining (大義寧).

-Dali Kingdom
+Dali Kingdom and Yuan dynasty

 In 937, Duan Siping overthrew the Dayining Kingdom and established the Dali Kingdom.
 The kingdom was conquered by the Mongol Empire in 1253 after Dali King Duan Xingzhi defected to the Mongols.
-The Duans incorporated into the Mongol dominion as Maharajas of the new province.
+The Duans were incorporated into the Mongol administration as Maharajas of the new province.
 The Mongolian prince sent to administer the region with them was killed.
 In 1273, Kublai Khan reformed the province and appointed the semu Ajall Shams al-Din Omar as its governor.
-The Yunnan Province during the Yuan dynasty included significant portions of Upper Burma after the First Mongol invasion of Burma in the 1270s and 1280s.
+Yunnan Province during the Yuan dynasty included significant portions of Upper Burma after the First Mongol invasion of Burma in the 1270s and 1280s.
+The withdrawal of garrison troops from Burma in 1303 gave local leaders the freedom to expand their own power bases, eventually leading to the rapid rise and rebellion of Möng Mao in the 1340s.
 With the fall of the Yuan dynasty in 1368, the Ming dynasty destroyed the Yuan loyalists led by Basalawarmi and the remnants of the House of Duan in the Ming conquest of Yunnan by the early 1380s.